ipr-cnrs/flexlm/README.md

 * Create a specific user to launch daemon.
 * Set up a systemd service.
 [Thanks to Kalebo instructions][kalebo instruction flexlm systemd].
 * Copy vendor daemon binaries to the host if specified.
+* Copy licence file to the host if specified.

 The `lmgrd` and `lmutil` binaries comes from [Mathworks][mathworks download url] in version **flexlm__lmgrd_version**.